 Figuring out how appropriated funds can be designated for particular purposes

-Developing an engagement strategy and timeline, and assessing communications resources -- event planning, communications roll-out strategy, with the goal of convening the community
+Developing an engagement strategy and timeline, and assessing communications resources (event planning, communications roll-out strategy) with the goal of convening the community

 Set clear benchmarks for progress.

 Reviewing who partners are or could be, and evaluating authorities, requirements, and responsibilities for partnerships.